 The primary route from the Pacific Northwest is I-84 to I-15 in Utah.
-Other major routes are I-40 and I-10 from the MidSouth and I-5 in California.
+Other major routes are I-40 and I-10 from the Mid-South and I-5 in California.
 These routes converge on I-15 in Southern California.

 As with highway routes, DOE chose to conceal the rail routes analyzed in the Draft EIS DOE until late January 2000, near the end of the public comment process.
 In the Final EIS, DOE decided to reveal the rail routes used for risk and impact analysis.
-The DOE national map of rail routes is shown in Exhibit B. These routes were generated by the INTERLINE computer model, and generally represent the most direct routes to Nevada consistent with the current industry practice of maximizing freight-miles on the originating railroad.
+DOE included national and state maps.
+[FEIS, Figure J-6, and Figures J-31 to J-53] These routes were generated by the INTERLINE computer model, and generally represent the most direct routes to Nevada consistent with the current industry practice of maximizing freight-miles on the originating railroad.